 Jurors: You are an extremely important part of the judicial system of the 20th Circuit Court in Monroe County.
 Thank you for your willingness to serve.
-Click the following link for general juror information: Juror Video
+Click the following links for general juror information videos:

 How Are Jurors Chosen?